 The freezing of blood plasma is a critical process for its safety, shelf life and storage.
 With effect from 1 January 2020, the use of the refrigerant R404A in new systems is no longer permitted and is regulated in existing systems.
 Against this background, Biotest took measures at an early stage by converting to CO2, combining or decommissioning old plants in order to be able to completely dispense with R404A in the future.
-The investment made in 2018 for the replacement of refrigeration systems and refrigerants amounted to approx. 1 million euros, enabling refrigerants with a high GWP potential or a CO2 equivalent of 350 tonnes to be replaced by climate-neutral refrigerants.
+The investment made in 2019 for the replacement of refrigeration systems and refrigerants amounted to approx. 1.5 million euros, enabling refrigerants with a high GW potential or a CO2 equivalent of 240 tonnes to be replaced by climate-neutral refrigerants.
+In 2020 another 6 cold storage cells shall be converted.

-In 2018, we were able to save 28.5 tonnes of CO2 emissions.
-This was done by raising the awareness of our employees to the emission effect of the chosen means of transport on business trips - for example, by using rail instead of cars.
+In 2019, we were able to save 50.6 tonnes of CO2 emissions by raising the awareness of our employees to the emission effect of the chosen means of transport on business trips - for example, by using rail instead of cars.
+We are equally committed to expanding our electro mobility, e.g., through the conversion of the plant security vehicles accordingly and the installation of a total of 10 electric charging stations in the parking garage for our employees.

-EFFAS E02-01 performance indicator:

-Total GHG relevant emissions
+EFFAS E02-01 performance indicator: Total GHG relevant emissions